realness-online/web/docs/contributing.md

 A standard setup is usually three tabs in a terminal running the following scripts

-- `yarn serve` runs the client code on `http://localhost:8080`
+- `pnpm serve` runs the client code on `http://localhost:8080`
-- `yarn workers:dev` keeps the workers current
+- `pnpm workers:dev` keeps the workers current
-- `yarn test --watch --coverage --verbose` runs tests with code coverage on javascript you have changed.
+- `pnpm test --watch --coverage --verbose` runs tests with code coverage on javascript you have changed.

 replace `--watch` with `--watchAll` to get full coverage data with each change.